-Moreover, in the multivariate model we see that poor family settings had a 35% (OR: 1.35, 95% CI: 1.11-1.64) higher chance while the multilevel model shows poor family settings had 51% (OR: 1.50, 95% CI: 1.20-1.89) and middle-class family settings had 25% (OR: 1.25, 95% CI: 1.00-1.56) higher chance than rich families.
-Based on child age, when all other variables are adjusted, the most vulnerable age group (24-35) months children had 2.63 times (OR: 2.63, 95% CI: 2.16-3.19) higher chance and 3.03 times (OR: 3.03, 95% CI: 2.42- 3.80) higher chance of stunting in a multivariate and multilevel model.
+Moreover, in the multivariable model we see that poor family settings had a 35% (OR: 1.35, 95% CI: 1.11-1.64) higher chance while the multilevel model shows poor family settings had 51% (OR: 1.50, 95% CI: 1.20-1.89) and middle-class family settings had 25% (OR: 1.25, 95% CI: 1.00-1.56) higher chance than rich families.
+Based on child age, when all other variables are adjusted, the most vulnerable age group (24-35) months children had 2.63 times (OR: 2.63, 95% CI: 2.16-3.19) higher chance and 3.03 times (OR: 3.03, 95% CI: 2.42- 3.80) higher chance of stunting in a multivariable and multilevel model.
 However, all the children's age groups are significantly associated with stunting than the (0-11) months age group in both models but the multilevel model gives a more clear-cut outcome.
 So overall the analysis demonstrates that the multilevel logistic regression model describes the obvious and clear result of the data.
 (Table 2).

-In this analysis, the values of AIC, BIC for multivariate, and Multilevel models are 8997.297,9198.979 and 8985.347, 9193.984 respectively.
+In this analysis, the values of AIC, BIC for multivariable and Multilevel models are 8997.297,9198.979 and 8985.347, 9193.984 respectively.
 The lower value of AIC, BIC, and Log-likelihood indicates a better fit model.
-From both models, we found that the Multilevel regression model has the lowest value of AIC, BIC, and Log-likelihood (8997.297,9198.979, -4469.649) than the Multivariate model.
+From both models, we found that the Multilevel regression model has the lowest value of AIC, BIC, and Log-likelihood (8997.297,9198.979, -4469.649) than the Multivariable model.
 This also implies that the addition of the regional characteristics enhanced the multilevel model's capacity to explain differences in childhood stunting between regions.
-Our model fitting criteria the AUC of receiver operating characteristic curve (ROC) was identified to be 0.6793(Asymptotic p-value: <0.001 and 95% CI: 0.66 - 0.69) and 0.7117(Asymptotic p-value: <0.001and 95% CI: 0.69 - 0.72) for our final Multivariate and Multilevel models showed higher area under curve than 0.50.
+Our model fitting criteria the AUC of receiver operating characteristic curve (ROC) was identified to be 0.6793(Asymptotic p-value: <0.001 and 95% CI: 0.66 - 0.69) and 0.7117(Asymptotic p-value: <0.001and 95% CI: 0.69 - 0.72) for our final Multivariable and Multilevel models showed higher area under curve than 0.50.
 Basically, a receiver operating characteristic curve (ROC curve) is a graph that shows how well a classification model performs across all classification thresholds.
 Generally, an AUC of 0.5 indicates that there is no discrimination, and greater than this is considered as acceptable or excellent.
 In our study, the value of AUC is greater in the Multilevel regression model that is 0.7117.
 So, without any doubt the Multilevel model is the better-fitted model for this study.
 (Table 3)

 Discussion

 In this study, the prevalence of stunting of under five years old children was found to be 30.48% in Bangladesh.
 At the individual level mother’s education, father’s education, household head occupation, wealth index, and age of the child were found as significant factors.
 On the other hand, the only division was a significant factor at the regional level.
-This study examined the comparison between multivariate logistic regression and multilevel mixed-effects logistic regression models while estimating or predicting the significant risk factors of child stunting.
+This study examined the comparison between multivariable logistic regression and multilevel mixed-effects logistic regression models while estimating or predicting the significant risk factors of child stunting.